BagheshriSK/QR-CODE-BAGHE-GITHUB/README.md

 pip install pypng

-import pyqrcode #pyrcode is a module to generate QRcode
+# pyrcode is a module to generate QRcode
+import pyqrcode

-import png #pypng is a module to save image in png format
+# pypng is a module to save image in png format
+import png
 from pyqrcode import QRCode

-str = "Welcome to Bagheshri's world" # String which denotes the QR code
+# String which denotes the QR code
+str = "Welcome to Bagheshri's world"

-url = pyqrcode.create(str) # QR code generator
+# QR code generator
+url = pyqrcode.create(str)

-url.svg("Bagqr.svg", scale = 8) # Create and save the svg file with the name "myqr.svg"
+# Create and save the svg file with the name "myqr.svg"
+url.svg("Bagqr.svg", scale = 8)

+# Create and save the png file with the name "myqr.png"
 url.png('Bagqr.png', scale = 6) # Create and save the png file with the name "myqr.png"